Guilherme-Augusto06/GerenciamentoDePatrimonios-2.0-TCC/README.md

 ### Contribuições

-Agradecemos ao [@Daniel Albieri](https://github.com/danielalbieri) por sua valiosa contribuição para este projeto.
+Thanks to [@Daniel Albieri](https://github.com/danielalbieri) for his valuable contribution to this project.